mvolkmann/blog/src/rust.md

     let d3 = TupleLike(String::from("red"), 19, true);
     let d4 = StructLike{x: 1.2, y: 3.4};
     println!("{:?}, {:?}, {:?}, {:?}", d1, d2, d3, d4);
+    // prints Empty, Single("Hello"),
+    // TupleLike("red", 19, true),
+    // StructLike { x: 1.2, y: 3.4 }
 }
 ```

 ## <a name="error-handling">Error Handling</a>

+Unlike many other programming languages,
-Rust does not support throwing and catching exceptions
+Rust does not support throwing and catching exceptions.
-like many other programming languages.
 Instead, functions that can fail typically
 return the enum type `Option` or `Result`.

-The `Option` enum has two values,
+The `Option` enum has two variants,
 `Some` which wraps a value and `None` which doesn't.
 For example, a function that takes a vector and
 returns the first element that matches some criteria
 could return `Some` wrapping the element, or `None` if no match is found.
 This is similar to the `Maybe` monad in Haskell.

-The `Result` enum also has two values,
+The `Result` enum also has two variants,
 `Ok` which wraps a value and `Err` which wraps an error description.
 For example, a function that reads all the text in a file
 could return `Ok` wrapping the text, or
 `Err` wrapping a description of why reading the file failed.
 This is similar to the `Either` monad in Haskell.

-There are many ways to handle values from these enum types.
+There are many ways to handle variants from these enum types.

+TODO: Continue review here

 1. Use a `match` statement.